rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 It's a home for intentional work.
 A job, a project, a club, a company; all of these are outlets.
 But outlets aren't necessarily a socially constructed space, they can also be an object like a journal or a notebook.

 The word outlet comes from an opening for a river, letting water out into a larger body.
-From the days of the muses and creation myths, Water has long been a metaphor for creativity, so the expression seems fitting.
+From the days of the muses and creation myths, water has long been a metaphor for creativity, so the expression seems fitting.

 Outlets are closely tied to the idea of publishing, but it doesn't mean all outlets are public.
 A journal is a good example of an outlet that stays private.
 The important quality of an outlet is that it's a destination that's different than the space where something is created, regardless of where that  destination is.